blurrycontour/zuul-gerrit/doc/source/config/pragma.rst

       :attr:`job.branches`.
 This attribute overrides that behavior.

-      This can be useful if a project has multiple branches, yet the jobs defined in the master branch should apply to all branches.
+      This can be useful if a project has multiple branches, yet the jobs defined in the default branch should apply to all branches.

       The behavior may also be configured by a Zuul administrator using